 Yes.
 Our team has helped clients with mental damage cases.
 While cases that involve purely emotional damages are rare, they do exist.
 Many are the type of case known as an “intentional tort,” wherein someone set out to deliberately inflict damage.
 For example, it is possible to sue a workplace for a manager’s abusive behavior, or even to sue a stalker for the fear and anxiety they cause.

-In any case where clear and present physical injuries exist, it is usually better to focus in on the physical injuries and to use anxiety as more of an add-on to the pain and suffering award.
+In any case, where clear and present physical injuries exist, it is usually better to focus on the physical injuries and to use anxiety as more of an add-on to the pain and suffering award.
 This is because anxiety is an “invisible” illness.
-While we can use expert testimony, psychological bills, prescriptions, and other testimony to show that your anxiety is real, it is impossible to measure the true extent to which you can or can’t work, or the true extent to which you can or cannot participate in your daily activities.
+While we can use expert testimony, psychological bills, prescriptions, and other testimony to show that your anxiety is real, it is impossible to measure the true extent to which you can or can’t work or the true extent to which you can or cannot participate in your daily activities.
 You might even have good days and bad days, confusing the issue further.

 Anxiety in Personal Injury Cases